chryswoods/siremol.org/tutorials/somd/README.md

 #<center> SOMD Tutorials</center>
-This will guide the user to setup get familiar with running molecular dynamics simualtions using the app `somd` as implemented in Sire.
+This will guide the user to setup get familiar with running molecular dynamics simulations using the app `somd` as implemented in Sire.

 `somd` is a powerful tool that allows the user to run simple molecular dynamics simulations to more complex relative free energy of binding calculations.